British banks can withstand pandemic fallout on economy -BoE

 The BoE reinforced its encouragement for banks to tap capital and liquidity buffers that are above mandatory minimum requirements, in order to keep credit flowing.

-So-called Pillar 2A buffers cover particular risks at individual banks and the BoE said they would now be set at a nominal amount, instead of a percentage of total risk weighted assets, to alleviate "unwarranted pressure" on banks.
+So-called Pillar 2A buffers cover particular risks at individual banks and the BoE said on Thursday they would now be set at a nominal amount in 2020 and 2021, instead of a percentage of total risk weighted assets, to alleviate "unwarranted pressure" on banks.

 The BoE set out further ways to ease regulatory burdens so that banks can fully focus on helping businesses and households.